John VI of Portugal: Flight to Brazil

 To explain himself to the people, John ordered that posters be put up along the streets stating that his departure was unavoidable despite all efforts made to assure the integrity and peace of the Kingdom.
 The posters recommended that everyone remain calm, orderly and not resist the invaders, so that blood not be shed in vain.
-Because of the rush to depart, the Prince Regent was in a ship together with the Queen and John's sons Dom Pedro, Prince of Beira (later Emperor Dom Pedro I of Brazil and King Dom Pedro IV of Portugal), and Miguel (later King Dom Miguel I).
+Because of the rush to depart, the Prince Regent was in a ship together with his mother and his sons Pedro, Prince of Beira (later Emperor Dom Pedro I of Brazil and King Dom Pedro IV of Portugal), and Miguel (later King Dom Miguel I).
 This was an imprudent decision given the dangers of a transatlantic voyage in that era, since it placed at risk the succession of the crown in case of shipwreck.
 Carlota Joaquina and her daughters were on two other ships.
 The number of people who embarked with John remains a matter of controversy; in the 19th century there was talk of up to 30 thousand emigrants; more recent estimates vary between five hundred and fifteen thousand, the latter being close to the maximum capacity of the squadron of fifteen ships, including their crews.
 Still, the ships were overcrowded.
 According to Pedreira e Costa, taking into account all of the variables, the most likely numbers fall between four and seven thousand passengers plus the crews.
 Many families were separated, and even high officials failed to secure a place on the ships and were left behind.
 The voyage was not a tranquil one.
 Several ships were in precarious condition, and overcrowding created humiliating conditions for the nobility, the majority of whom had to sleep huddled in the open in the poops.
 Hygienic conditions were bad, including an epidemic of head lice.
 Many had failed to bring changes of clothing.
 Several people fell ill.
 Supplies were scarce, causing rationing.
 The flotilla spent ten days nearly becalmed in the equatorial zone under a scorching heat that caused moods to turn quite sour.
 The flotilla also faced two storms and was eventually dispersed near Madeira.
 In the middle of the voyage, Prince John changed his plans and decided to head for Salvador, Bahia, probably for political reasons.
 He wanted to please the inhabitants of the colony's first capital, which had given many signs of discontent with the loss of its old status.
 The ships carrying his wife and daughters held to the original destination of Rio de Janeiro.